mdashrafadib/mdashrafadib/README.md

-👋 Founder | Security-Focused DevOps Engineer | React Developer
+👋 Founder | Philanthropist | Security-Focused DevOps Engineer
 Hi there!
 I’m Md.
 Ashraf Adib, the Founder of SoftDev Solution—a software company specializing in web development, mobile apps, and AI solutions.
 As a passionate tech enthusiast, I continue to leverage my expertise in DevOps engineering and React development while building innovative solutions for businesses.

 🚀 About Me